Pondering John 11:17-27.

-On this point, we can all agree!
 Every one of us hates (and yes, I intentionally chose this strong word) the same thing.
 And so does God.
+No human can defeat it.
 It’s inevitable.
-No human can defeat it.
-Solomon said that it “is the destiny of every man.”
-So most of the time we respond by doing the only thing we can do.
-We turn our heads and refuse to think about it…until we must.
-Our nemesis…Death.
+Solomon said it “is the destiny of every man.”
+Our response is to turn our heads and refuse to think about it—until we must.
+Our nemesis—Death.

-Modern day advances have certainly not helped us.
-We have hospitals where we can send our sick and we have homes where we can send our elderly.
-In many ways, we try to shelter ourselves; yet the reality of death hits every one of us in the gut when a precious loved one dies.
+Modern day advances have not conquered our foe.
+We have hospitals where we send our sick and we have homes where we can send our elderly.
+In many ways, we try to shelter ourselves; yet the reality of death hits every one of us in the gut when a loved one dies.

 In Jesus time, people encountered death in a much different way.
 The life expectancy was short and there were no hospitals.
 There was no hospice to help families through the process.
-Death usually happened in a home, often as a result of disease.
-Funeral processions were a common sight in streets…often without a coffin.
+Death usually happened in one’s home as a result of disease.
+Funeral processions in streets were a common sight…often without a coffin.

-While physical death has always been dreaded, I wonder if our culture is more fearful than those of ancient times, and more confused, perhaps more shocked, at not being able to control this enemy of ours.
-But regardless, through every age, death remains death.
+While physical death has always been dreaded, I wonder if the culture of our time is more fearful than those of ancient times, and more confused, perhaps more shocked, at not being able to control this enemy.
+But regardless, throughout time, death remains death.
 The finality of it has never changed.

 However, we don’t like turning the finger towards ourselves when we think of the final judgment because when we do, we are reminded of our own selfishness, lies, pride at the expense of others and…the list goes on and on.
 So our flesh’s remedy is to do good works, hoping we can offset the sin in our lives.
 As if there is a scale for such comparison!
 We compare ourselves to Hitler and we win.
 We compare ourselves to Mother Theresa and we lose.

-Jesus tells us in John 11:12-27 that there is a sure way to win.
+Jesus tells us in this passage of Scripture that there is a sure way to win.

-Today, Jesus says the same thing to you and me.
+Today, Jesus says the same thing of you and me.
 “Do you believe this?”
+Our answer will shape the way we live and the way we face death.

 Martha responded, “Yes, Lord.
 I believe that you are the Christ, the Son of God, who was to come into the world.”